Who is my advisor?

 A: Students are able to sit for the FE exam through an arrangement with Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS), the state licensing board.
 Current students should apply (Dec.
 1st deadline) to take the exam in the spring (early April) of their senior year through OSBEELS.
 Review courses are available on campus for students taking the FE exam.

 Please check out our Careers and Internships webpage.
 In addition, Jennifer Cohen in the front office has an internship database.
-You are also strongly encouraged to talk the EcoE Head Advisor or any of the faculty in the department who have many contacts.
+You are also strongly encouraged to talk the EcoE Head Advisor Rachel Jones or any of the faculty in the department who have many contacts.

 Great!
 Talk with the international programs office (located in University Plaza) and visit the COE international programs webpage.
 Options are limitless.
 Generally, the engineering international programs office will handle all course approvals for engineering students studying abroad.
 This office will create the necessary forms for signature once the courses have been identified.
 Students will then go to their respective departments for specific course approvals.
 The process for the Ecological Engineering program is to obtain syllabi and other materials for the overseas courses you wish considered and submit a petition to the Head Advisor for consideration by the Undergraduate Program Committee.
 Acceptance of overseas courses has accreditation ramifications for the Ecological Engineering BS program.
 Courses, if accepted, will be considered either exact equivalents or engineering electives for programmatic purposes.

 This depends on many factors.
 The best thing to do is write up a full course plan with and without the overseas component and check how it will affect you.
 It is a good subject for discussion with your advisor and the International Programs engineering advisor.

-Talk with the Head Advisor.
+Talk with Head Advisor Rachel Jones.
 Check first, as some exceptions could be made without petition.